-Occupational Therapy Australia is the peak professional body representing the interests of occupational therapists across the country.
-Occupational Therapy Australia strives to ensure that members consistently receive quality, responsive services that add significant value to their careers.
-The Association also aims to support, promote and represent the profession of occupational therapy as a key component of the allied health sector in Australia.
+OTA strives to ensure that members consistently receive quality, responsive services that add significant value to their careers.
+It also aims to support, promote and represent the profession of occupational therapy as a key component of the allied health sector in Australia.

-Occupational Therapy Australia is a nationwide organisation that comprises all states and territories (Divisions) and has a membership of over 5,000 individual occupational therapists.
+OTA is a nationwide organisation that comprises all states and territories (divisions) and has a membership of over 11,000 individual occupational therapists and occupational therapy students.